[[updated February 20, 2018]]

 If you’re looking to monitor a bunch of hashtags and want a “dashboard” type of feel, you might like finding kindred folks on Hootsuite.
 Here is how I searched for fellow Prince fans.

 Hootsuite offers monitoring for other social media channels.
-If you’re a team, you’ll have to sign up for the Team plan that runs at least $35 per user per month.
+If you’re a team, you’ll have to sign up for the Team plan that runs at least $99/month but unlike Sprout, includes 3 users (instead of 1).

 Agorapulse is a social media management tool that provides Instagram monitoring for hashtags and locations.